SofaDefrost/Tutorials/PneuNets/README.md

 Sofa-SRT is a modeling, simulation and control environment for Soft-Robotics.
 It is available from https://project.inria.fr/softrobot/

-This tutorials is freely adapted from  https://softroboticstoolkit.com/book/pneunets-bending-actuator, the big difference is on how to use the Sofa+Soft-Robot for modelling and simulation.
+This tutorials is freely adapted from  https://softroboticstoolkit.com/book/pneunets-bending-actuator, the big difference is on how to use the Sofa+Soft-Robot for modeling and simulation and control.

 #### Prerequisites